-If you see a 403 Forbidden error when opening your website, it means that the server could not authorize your request.
+If you encounter a 403 Forbidden error when opening your website, it means that the server was not able to authorize your request.
 This may be due to a few different reasons:

 Incorrect File Structure or Permissions

 You may have incorrect file or folder permissions.
 If that’s the case, you can easily fix the permissions of your files.